anycable/docs.anycable.io/docs/realtime-web.md

   disconnected client's state, including its subscriptions and the events it missed; Ably calls the same idea resuming a connection, and AnyCable provides it through reliable streams backed by the server's stream history.
+- A **reconnection avalanche** (also known as a thundering herd) happens when a restart or network incident disconnects thousands of clients at once and they all try to reconnect at the same moment, hitting the servers hardest exactly when they are weakest.
+Clients defend against it by reconnecting with exponential backoff and random jitter, which the AnyCable client SDK applies by default, and servers defend by spreading disconnects over the shutdown period, a mode AnyCable Pro calls slow drain.
 - **[Presence](./anycable-go/presence.md)** is the live roster of clients subscribed to a stream, kept accurate through heartbeats and expiry, and delivered to applications as join and leave events.